visioninhope/foundationallm/docs/deployment/deployment-quick-start.md

 These can be found in the Azure portal in the main resource group for the deployment.

+> [!TIP]
+> The user running the script will need to have the appropriate permissions to assign roles to the managed identities.
+The user will need to be a `Global Administrator` or have the `Privileged Role Administrator` role in the Entra ID tenant.

 The syntax for running the script from the `deploy\common\scripts` folder is:

 ```pwsh